 You won't have to retake your test, but you'll have to declare any medical conditions you have and confirm that you meet the eyesight standards.
 We recommend that you get an eye test before renewing your licence if possible.

 Once you’ve turned 70, you’ll have to renew your licence every 3 years.

 What about short-term medical driving licence renewals?

 If you have a short-term medical licence, you’ll need to renew it by the expiry date.
 This is free of charge.

 Short-term medical driving licences can be renewed by post – the DVLA should send you a reminder letter 90 days before the expiry date with the right forms.

 If you still have a paper driving licence issued before 1998, you don't have to worry about 10-yearly updates.

-If any of those apply to you, you must get a new photocard licence.
-It costs £20 and you can do it online.
+If any of these apply to you, you must get a new photocard licence.
+It costs £20 and you can apply online.